gvwilson/thirdbit/_posts/2005/2005-10-18-next-steps.md

 <p>My other long-running interest is transferring skills and knowledge
 from gearheads to scientists and engineers.
-Some time in the mid-90s, I realized that the real bottleneck in computational science isn't a lack of CPU power---it's the fact that most scientsts have never been shown how to program.
+Some time in the mid-90s, I realized that the real bottleneck in computational science isn't a lack of CPU power—it's the fact that most scientsts have never been shown how to program.
 They get a first-year course in C, and (maybe) another course in numerical methods, and then they're expected to discover or invent everything else on their own.</p>